Carnegie Endowment for International Peace James C. Gaither Junior Fellows Program

 Carnegie's Junior Fellows program offers 8-10 one-year fellowships in their Washington center to uniquely qualified graduating college seniors or individuals who have graduated during the past academic year.
 Junior Fellows work as research assistants to Carnegie's experts and play a vital role in helping produce world-class analysis.

-Application materials for the Carnegie Endowment for International Peace James C. Gaither Junior Fellows Program will be available in the beginning of October from our university nominating official, Dr. Karen Rauch, Associate Provost for Accreditation and Assessment.
+Application materials for the Carnegie Endowment for International Peace James C. Gaither Junior Fellows Program will be available at the beginning of October from our university nominating official, Dr. Joleen Greenwood, Interim Associate Dean of the College of Liberal Arts and Sciences.

 1) Application form (available in the beginning of October)